mattvr/syrinj/README.md

 Attach the `InjectorComponent` to any GameObject which contains providers and injectors.

 Set the `ShouldInjectChildren` property in the inspector if you wish to inject children of the GameObject as well.
-DO NOT attach another InjectorComponent to those children. `InjectorComponent`s should always reside in the parent object that is instantiated.
+DO NOT attach another InjectorComponent to those children.
+There should be only one root `InjectorComponent` for an object created with `GameObject.Instantiate()`.

 ---